MikeMilenk/EntraID-Location-Policy/README.md

    - Assumed Microsoft might still detect my real location

 3. **Changed testing strategy**
-   - Created a policy using a country I am definitely not in (Egypt)
+   - Created a policy using a country I'm definitely not in (Egypt)
    - Ensured I was neither physically nor logically located there
    - Retested using standard user accounts